LIMB LENGTHENING SURGERY

 For slight variations in leg length, leg shortening or restriction is a possibility (usually less than 5 cm or 2 inches).
 In youngsters whose bones have reached their adult size, our doctors may recommend shortening a longer leg.
 Doctors recommend the procedure for kids whose bones are still forming to control their bone development.
 This procedure prevents a longer bone from growing while allowing the shorter bone to continue to lengthen to match it.
 Leg length inequality may result from certain medical disorders.
 The following identifies them:

-• Cerebral palsy.
+- Cerebral palsy.

-• Small, feeble muscles or short, contracted (spastic) muscles may inhibit the development of normal legs.
+- Small, feeble muscles or short, contracted (spastic) muscles may inhibit the development of normal legs.

-• Legg-Perthes disease and other hip conditions.
+- Legg-Perthes disease and other hip conditions.

-• Damaged bones or prior injuries.
+- Damaged bones or prior injuries.

-• Deformities identified at birth affect the bones, joints, muscles, tendons, or ligaments.
+- Deformities identified at birth affect the bones, joints, muscles, tendons, or ligaments.

 The Purpose of Limb Lengthening Surgery

-How does Limb Lengthening Surgery Work?
+How Does Limb Lengthening Surgery Work?

-Magnetic extension rods and pins are inserted into your child’s bones, which allows the parents to make adjustments that will extend the growth of bones in the legs in a controlled manner for a period of time.
+Magnetic extension rods and pins are inserted into your child’s bones, which allows the parents to make adjustments that will extend the growth of bones in the legs in a controlled manner for some time.
 There are external magnets mounted on pegs that mechanize the gears of the fixture and move the telescopic rods.
 A magnet rotates a gear in the rod to extend the length of the limb.
 By utilizing this advanced technology, limb surgeons can limit and/or eliminate the use of previously used external fixation.
 After placing the magnetic rod and pins, patients are instructed on how to adjust the rod to lengthen the bone over time, usually between ½ and 1 millimeter per day for the next three months.

 As the bones gradually lengthen, the muscles, tendons, skin, and arteries also respond and grow.
 The actual stretch phase is called “distraction,” when the bones slowly stretch over time.
 Then there is the “consolidation” phase in which the bones begin to heal and calcify, and finally, the recovery phase, when rehabilitation begins and greater weight control is placed on the bones.